jongregory/PersonalWebsite/content/posts/certification-certified-ethical-hacker.md

 - Cheat Sheets - we where given a good one on the course, there are quite a few on the web, these helped with the area that needed to be memorised for the exam.

-The course material is protected pdfs which are coded to include you name, and you get three computer licences, one of which was used on the course training PC.
+The course material is supplied as protected pdfs which are coded to include you name,  you get three computer licences, one of which was used on the course training PC.
 Its is worth considering this when deciding where to host your notes and how long you will have access to that computer.

 ## Hints & Tips ##